McNair Achievement Program

 - Phone Calls: Scholars may use the phone in the McNair office to call graduate schools or scholarship and fellowship organizations.

-- Graduate School Application Service: The McNair Program will work with Scholars on their graduate school applications and will be available for assistance throughout the process.
-The McNair Office has catalogs and application forms for selected doctoral programs, provides application fee waiver request forms, reviews copies of application packets, and provides application delivery through secured carriers.
+- Graduate School Application Services: The McNair Program will work with Scholars on their graduate school applications and will be available for assistance throughout the process.
+The McNair Program provides application fee waiver request forms, reviews copies of application packets, and provides application delivery through secured carriers.

 - Portfolio: Each Scholar has a portfolio file, with information that the Scholar provides, maintained in the McNair office.

-- Writing/Editing: The McNair Program Director assists Scholars with letters of recommendation and help in editing application essays.
+- Writing/Editing: The McNair Program Director assists Scholars with development and editing application essays.

 - E-mail: Important messages are sent out to all Scholars by e-mail.